About

 In great deeds something abides.
 On great fields something stays.
 Forms change and pass; bodies disappear; but spirits linger, to consecrate ground for the vision-place of souls.
 And reverent men and women from afar, and generations that know us not and that we know not of, heart-drawn to see where and by whom great things were suffered and done for them, shall come to this deathless field, to ponder and dream…

-The photos on this site were mostly taken from 2005 through 2022.
+The photos on this site were mostly taken from 2005 through 2022, with some being more recent.
 If you enjoy my work and like this website, the best way you can say “thank you” is by protecting Gettysburg to ensure the battlefield is here for future generations of Americans to learn from and enjoy.
 If you can afford to help through your wallet, please consider a donation to the American Battlefield Trust.
 The ABT helps protect all battlefield land, including Gettysburg where the Trust has saved critical battlefield land, preserving forever multiple parcels.
 Also if you become a member, you’ll get to occasionally see my images in the Trust’s award-winning magazine, Hallowed Ground. 🙂

 Some of my work for the American Battlefield Trust